tomjoht/learnapidoc/_includes/content/activities/find_open_source_project.md

-## <i class="fa fa-user-circle"></i> Activity 3b: Find an open-source project with API doc needs
+## <i class="fa fa-user-circle"></i> Activity 3a: Find an open-source project with API doc needs

-Finding an open-source project to which you can contribute and work with can be invaluable for building a portfolio of developer documentation samples.
 To find an open-source project with API doc needs:

 1. Go to the [GitHub Advanced Search](https://github.com/search/advanced).
 2. Under the **Issues Options** section, in the **With the labels** row, type `help wanted`.
 This is a common tag teams use to attract volunteers to their project (but some teams that need help might not use it).